notreallyvarun/first-kekw/README.md

-Hey fellow coder,
+Hey
-I've made a very basic cpp tic-tac-toe game.
+Just a few games i made during the holidays
-It is a very easy and straight forward project, just made it for fun.
+First up is tic-tac-toe and the other is the nostalgic nokia snake.